 Example of a CRAT

 Helen wants to create an income stream she can rely on for her retirement years.
 She also always intended to make a bequest to her two favorite charities at the end of her life.
 From her investment portfolio of five stocks worth $5 million, she selects the $500,000 of securities she owns with the lowest cost basis and gifts them to her new CRAT (see item 1 below).
 These can be sold by the trust to more broadly diversify the trust investments with no capital gains tax due.
-Helen is 70 years old and selects 5% as her annuity payment (see item 2 below).
-She will receive $25,000 per year from the trust for her lifetime and receive a current income tax deduction of more than $219,000.
-If the trust were to grow at an average annual rate of 4% for the rest of Helen’s life, the charities would be the beneficiary of a $408,000 remainder interest (see item 3 below).
+Helen is 70 years old and selects 5% as her annuity payment (This assumes an IRC §7520 rate of 2.8%) (see item 2 below).
+She will receive $25,000 per year from the trust for her lifetime and receive a current income tax deduction of more than $222,850.
+If the trust were to grow at an average annual rate of 4% for the rest of Helen’s life, the charities would be the beneficiary of a $408,540 remainder interest (see item 3 below).

 You can accomplish two goals with a powerful tool known as a charitable remainder trust: making a charitable gift and developing a consistent income stream.

 The Charitable Remainder Unitrust, or CRUT, is an intriguing variation on a CRAT.
-Instead of paying you a fixed annuity amount for the rest of your life, the CRUT pays you a fixed percentage of the market value of the trust as of a specific date each year.
+A CRUT is also an irrevocable trust.
+However, instead of paying you a fixed annuity amount for the rest of your life, the CRUT pays you a fixed percentage of the market value of the trust as of a specific date each year.
 A CRUT could be a good choice for those who can tolerate variations in annual payments because it allows for some possible inflation protection.
 If the value of the trust increases over time, so too will your annual payments.
 However, if the trust decreases, your annual payment will decrease as well.

 There is an interesting twist on these charitable remainder trusts (CRTs) for some families.
 Many families have one or more longtime household employees who have been valuable and loyal resources to the family before leaving their employ.
 A CRT can be an efficient way to provide some support to them in their retirement years.
 We have seen people create a CRT naming the valued, retired employee as the lifetime beneficiary, and one or more favorite philanthropies as the charitable beneficiary.
 Even though the grantor has not retained the income interest for themselves, they may still be able to take advantage of the charitable deduction and capital gain reduction opportunities described in this fact sheet.